 Their bold rebellion against government persecution of homosexuality is commemorated around the world during June as LGBT Pride Month.
 The Stonewall Uprising continues to inspire a variety of art that is featured here today.

-The queer people who fought back at Stonewall are not saints in the usual sense.
-But they are honored here as “saints of Stonewall” because they had the guts to battle an unjust system.
+The LGBT people who resisted police at the Stonewall Rebellion (also known as the Stonewall Riots) are not saints in the traditional sense.
+But they are honored here as “saints of Stonewall” because they dared to battle an unjust system.
 They do not represent religious faith -- they stand for faith in ourselves as LGBT people.
 They performed the miracle of transforming self-hatred into pride.
 These “saints” began a process in which self-hating individuals were galvanized into a cohesive community.
 Their saintly courage inspired a justice movement that is still growing stronger after four decades.

 Drag queens started spontaneous kick lines facing the police with clubs and helmets.
 That dramatic moment is captured in the painting “It was Beautiful” by Douglas Blanchard.
-The drag queens taunted police by singing,
+The drag queens met violence with defiant humor by singing,

 We wear our hair in curls